kevgo/kevgo/README.md

   or an interactive shell in multiple folders/repositories.
 - [Atalanta](https://github.com/kevgo/atalanta) runs tasks defined in
   `package.json`, `Makefile`, `Rakefile`, etc.
-- [has](https://github.com/kevgo/has) allows scripts to query a large variety of properties from codebases and Git repositories.
+- [has](https://github.com/kevgo/has) query a large variety of properties from codebases and Git repositories.

 ### Documentation and Knowledge Management